jmcooper/angular-hogwarts-tdd-kata/README.md

 ### Test 5: End to End

-How are we going to end to end test it? **I will click the register and notice a message saying it was successful then got to schedule page and notice the course being in the schedule.**
+How are we going to end to end test it? **I will click the register and notice a message saying it was successful.
+Followed by looking at the schedule page and noticing the list of courses..**

-Are we finished with this story? **It depends do we have a story to handle to eliminate the use of the Time-Turner to register for multiple courses?**
+Are we finished with this story? **It depends, do we have a story disallowing scheduling mutiple course at the same time (with the exception of students using a Time-Turner)?**

-Yes we have another story. **The software works as expected.
+Yes that is another story. **The software works as expected.
 The code is clean.
 Yes, I would say this story is done.**

 Congratulations, two points for Hufflepuff.
 Now, it is time to watch a Quidditch match.